TasfiaAddrita/Tip-Calculator/README.md

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!
+- [x] Replaced segemented control with a slider to provide the user more options for tip percentages.

 ## Video Walkthrough